Skip to main content

 • Talk to someone you trust.

-• Consult our Interim Title IX Coordinator, Sarah Weil, to help determine if the behavior is sexual harassment.
+• Consult our Title IX Coordinator, Sarah Weil, to help determine if the behavior is sexual harassment.

 • Determine if the behavior violates campus policies or laws.
 Review UNO's code of conduct, NE state criminal laws, and civil rights laws.